napari/napari/docs/plugins/debug_plugins.md

 ### Reload code as you change it with IPython

-Reloading code as it changes with IPython provides an easy way to see the immediate impacts of code development - no need to relaunch the viewer and set it up multiple times.
+Reloading code as it changes with IPython provides an easy way to see the immediate impacts of code development without the need to relaunch the viewer multiple times.

 ### Write a script to setup the plugin without user interaction

-If reloading the code from IPython does not suit for any reason, a valid method is to write a setup script.
-This script places your napari viewer at the state of problems for debugging, without having to perform user interaction in the GUI.
+Writing a setup script reproducibly places your napari viewer at the state of problems, without having to perform user interaction in the GUI to get back to the problem state.

 ### Isolate the plugin functionality from napari

 Since napari plugins are just Python functions, it can be easiest to isolate the issues from napari in some circumstances.
 For example, in the case of a widget, the widget could be isolated from napari and run separately as a PyQt widget for debugging purposes.
 In this way, the usual debugging tools, such as those provided by an IDE, can be applied.
+This method has the additional benefit of aligning with test driven development.

 ## A simple plugin for following examples